 • Budget allocation for various marketing activities.

-• Timelines and milestones for the implementation of marketing strategies.
+• Timelines and milestones for strategy implementation.

 What is an executive summary in a marketing plan and what is its main goal?

-An executive summary in a marketing plan is a brief overview of the entire document, summarizing the key points, goals, and strategies.
+An executive summary in a marketing plan is a brief overview of the entire document, summarizing the key points, goals and strategies.
 Its main goal is to provide readers with a quick understanding of the plan’s purpose and to entice them to read further.

 What are the results when a marketing plan is effective?